Please check the errata for any errors or issues reported since publication.

 type property), all instances of the

-Object class share a common set of properties normatively defined by the
+Object type share a common set of properties normatively defined by the

 Activity Vocabulary.
 These include:

 All properties are optional (including the

 Object types that are common to many social Web applications.
 This specification stops short of defining semantically specific properties for most of these objects.
 External vocabularies can be used to express additional detail not covered by the Activity Vocabulary.

 Furthermore, while implementations are free to introduce new types of Objects beyond those defined by the Activity Vocabulary, interoperability issues can arise when applications rely too much on extension types that are not recognized by other implementations.
 Care should be taken to not unduly overlap with or duplicate the existing Object types.

 When an implementation uses an extension type that overlaps with a core vocabulary type, the implementation MUST also specify the core vocabulary type.
 For instance, some vocabularies (e.g. The Good Relations Vocabulary) define their own types for describing locations.
 An implementation that wishes, for example, to use a